wp-plugins/wp-latest-posts/readme.txt

 == Revisions ==
+* 3.4.0 Generate a PHP code in order to insert a news bloc in page template file
 * 3.3.0 New default theme
-* 3.2.0 Generate a PHP code in order to insert a news bloc in page template file
+* 3.2.0 Add new portfolio theme
 * 3.1.2 Fix Enqueue style and script (Fusion Page Builder compatibility)
 * 3.1.1 Best Way to enqueue style (header) and script (footer)
 * 3.1.0 Add multiple settings in animation block